Theodore Roosevelt III: Service in World War II

 Following the Roosevelt tradition of military service during times of national emergency, during World War II, Roosevelt volunteered as a Navy pilot, serving as a flag lieutenant (i.e. an aide to an admiral) in the Pacific theater.
 For his service as a naval aviator, Theodore was awarded the Air Medal.
-He was promoted to lieutenant on April 1, 1944 and left the Navy as a lieutenant commander.
+He was promoted to lieutenant on April 1, 1944, and left the Navy as a lieutenant commander.

 Post-war life

 Upon his return from the Pacific Theater, Theodore joined the Philadelphia brokerage firm of Montgomery, Scott, becoming a partner in 1952.
-Appointed by Governor James Duff, Ted served as Secretary of Commerce of Pennsylvania from 1949 to 1951.
+Appointed by Governor James H. Duff, he served as Secretary of Commerce of Pennsylvania from 1949 to 1951.

 For many years, he was president of the Competitive Enterprise System, Inc., a nonprofit organization that promoted free markets in the United States.
 Roosevelt was a trustee of the Theodore Roosevelt Association (TRA) for many years and a generous supporter of the organization.
 In recent years, he attended TRA Police Awards ceremonies in Boston and Philadelphia as well as TRA annual meetings in Boston and Norfolk, VA.
 He was an honorary plank owner in the USS Theodore Roosevelt, and a strong supporter of the efforts to preserve the Pine Knot site in Virginia, his grandparents' presidential retreat.

 Personal life

-On February 3, 1940, Roosevelt married Anne Mason Babcock (December 3, 1917 — January 29, 2001), daughter of George Wheeler Babcock (May 12, 1879 — November 21, 1950) and Anne Mason Bonnycastle Robinson (January 10, 1886 — February 4, 1923).
-They had one son, Theodore Roosevelt IV (born 1942).

-Roosevelt died on May 2, 2001 in Bryn Mawr, Pennsylvania.
-He and his wife are buried near Somesville, Maine.
+On February 3, 1940, Roosevelt wed Anne Mason Babcock.
+They had one son, Theodore V (born 1942), and were married until her death on January 29, 2001.
+Roosevelt died on May 2, 2001, in Bryn Mawr, Pennsylvania.
+He and his wife are buried at Brookside Cemetery, near Somesville, in the town of Mount Desert, Maine.